How to start an online business in Malaysia

 Start your online business with confidence

 Online businesses cost less to start, reach break even faster, and carry lower risk than traditional storefronts.
-The expert survey confirms they're less likely to fail, and owners lose less if they do.
+The expert survey confirms they are less likely to fail, and owners lose less if they do.

 FAQs on starting an online business

-Here are answers to common questions about starting an online business.
+Here are answers to frequently asked questions about starting an online business.

 Do I need a business plan for an online business?